rcarver/resque-lock-retry/README.markdown

 ### Failures

-If you'd like to retry jobs when certain exceptions happen, use RetryOnFail.
+If you'd like to retry jobs when certain exceptions happen, use `RetryOnFail`.
 Then, define the types of exceptions that are ok to retry on.

 For example: